Cycletouring the

 Doctors are well hidden

-behind answering machines and are often organised in
+behind answering machines and are often organized in

 collectives to ensure they have enough days off.